Your cookie preferences

 If you are an iPhone user and want to have elements of the phone screen magnified then you should select Zoom in the Accessibility menu.

-If you would prefer to go the audio route you have two options.
-The first is the phone’s screen reader while the second is a text-to-speech app.
+If you would prefer to use audio, you have two options.
+The first is the phone’s screen reader, while the second is a text-to-speech app.

 Referred to as TalkBack on Android and VoiceOver on iPhone the option can read aloud everything on screen, from Internet articles to phone battery level.
 If it’s on screen it almost certainly can be read aloud.